The Naropa Experience

 These are some of the opportunities available to students that make Naropa "so Naropa."

-Naropa University was founded in Boulder, Colorado, in 1974 as the Naropa Institute by Chögyam Trungpa Rinpoche, a lineage holder of both the Kagyü and Nyingma Buddhist traditions.
-Established to unite the great ideas and pedagogies of the East and West, the Naropa Institute attracted some of the country's most forward-thinking artists and scholars to teach, people such as Allen Ginsberg, Ken Wilbur, Anne Waldman, John Cage, Meredith Monk, and many others.
+Naropa University (then the Naropa Institute) was founded in 1974 in Boulder, Colorado by Chögyam Trungpa Rinpoche, a lineage holder of both the Kagyü and Nyingma Buddhist traditions.
+Established to unite the great ideas and pedagogies of the East and West, the Naropa Institute attracted some of the country's most forward-thinking artists and scholars to teach—people such as Allen Ginsberg, Ken Wilbur, Anne Waldman, John Cage, Meredith Monk, and many others.

 At the beginning of classes and meetings, Naropa community members bow.
 This simple gesture is a sign of mutual respect and creates a centering moment to gather thoughts.